 “The longest journey is from the head to the heart.”

-The journey to healing, however, does not lie in self-help books, get well quick gimmicks, seminars, gurus, or even school.
+The journey to healing, however, does not lie in self-help books, get-well quick gimmicks, seminars, gurus, or even school.
 The journey to healing is in releasing energy.
 The energy that has become stuck or trapped in the nervous system at the time of the traumatic incident(s).
-Unfortunately, talking about the trauma, while in some settings can be therapeutic, often becomes an episode of an intellectual festives.
+Unfortunately, talking about the trauma, while in some settings can be therapeutic, often becomes an episode of an intellectual festive.

 Perhaps this is why certain therapies like EMDR, Somatic Experiencing, and Art therapies, are in my opinion, the most successful in helping people release distressing symptoms.
 We can analyze what happened, why it happened, who did it, why they did it, where they did it, and how they did it to death.

-But the fact remains, until we release it through our feelings and body sensations these memories just stay stuck.
+But the fact remains until we release it through our feelings and body sensations these memories just stay stuck.
 Stuck in our nervous system.
-Stuck in our brain.
+Stuck in our brains.
 Forever.